dickdavis/vbot/README.md

 #
 module QuoteHayek
   def get_quote
-    "Emergencies' have always been the pretext on which the safeguards of individual liberty have been eroded." end end
+    'Emergencies have always been the pretext on which the'\
+    ' safeguards of individual liberty have been eroded.' end end
 ```